Taiwan Creative Content Fest (TCCF): An annual summit for the Creatives

 Mong Tong x XTRUX

-This year is definitely Mong Tong’s groundbreaking year, it is difficult to unseen the name especially after supporting Kikagaku Moyo on their last European tour.
+This year is groundbreaking for Mong Tong after supporting Kikagaku Moyo on their last European tour.
 XTRUX is a multi-media art lab focusing on 3D animations and club culture.

-The two acts had both shared their talent at Synergy Festival earlier this year, and because both of them are being influenced by Taiwan’s traditional ceremonial cultures, they will be presenting their first collaboration under the same theme in TCCF this year.
+The two acts appeared at Synergy Festival earlier this year, and because both of them are influenced by Taiwan’s traditional ceremonial cultures, they will be presenting their first collaboration under the same theme at TCCF this year.

 Sorry Youth x ANH Design

-After the online performance of "3.5mm Universe" and two sold out one man show at Zepp New Taipei this year, Sorry Youth now represents the classic three-piece rock trio of the generation.
+After the online performance of "3.5mm Universe" and two sold-out one-man shows at Zepp New Taipei this year, Sorry Youth represents the classic three-piece rock trio of a new generation.

-This time they collaborated with ANH Design at Boundless Stage.
-In addition to their signature energetic performance, the band has also announced an "elaborate stage installation", which is sure to be a highlight of this crossover show.
+This time they collaborated with ANH Design on the Boundless Stage.
+In addition to their signature energetic performances, the band has also announced an "elaborate stage installation," which is sure to be a highlight of this crossover show.

-Black Wolf Nakasi / Huang Da Wang is a noise artist known as a living dictionary of music in Taiwan's scene.
+Black Wolf Nakasi / Huang Da Wang is a noise artist known as the "living dictionary of Taiwan music."
 He began recording experimental music on tape in his bedroom in his teenage years.

-His musical styles range from free improvisation, noise, field recording to soundscape.
-After many overseas festivals and winning awards such as Ars Electronica 12', he had become a meme on the internet by singing "Final Countdown" at Sonntags Karaoke im Mauerpark.
+His musical style ranges from free improvisation, noise, and field recordings to soundscapes.
+After many overseas festivals and winning awards such as at Ars Electronica 12, became a meme after singing "Final Countdown" at Sonntags Karaoke im Mauerpark.

 FiftyBodyFifty

-Whatsmore?
-The band even created a dating app “Hearting” in order to promote their new releases, the app had become popular amongst the band scene audiences, and many local indie bands now launch their album release campaigns on the app.
+The band even created a dating app “Hearting” to promote their new releases.
+The app has become popular on the band scene and among fans, with many local indie bands now launching their new albums on the app.

 11/13